igaster/laravel-translate-eloquent/README.md

 [![Build Status](https://img.shields.io/travis/igaster/laravel-translate-eloquent.svg)](https://travis-ci.org/igaster/laravel-translate-eloquent)
 [![Codecov](https://img.shields.io/codecov/c/github/igaster/laravel-translate-eloquent.svg)](https://codecov.io/github/igaster/laravel-translate-eloquent)

 Translate any column in your Database in Laravel models.
-You need only one additional table to strore translations for all your models.
+You need only one additional table to store translations for all your models.

 ## Installation